jtof-dev/posy-cursor-macos/README.md

 - Alias

-- Copy Drag
+- Copy + Copy Drag

-- Pointing

 ## To Do